 Take a look further down the scale of jockeys working in the industry, however, and you’ll see that the amount of money entering their bank accounts at the end of the day is significantly less than those winning Grade 1 and Classics seemingly every other week.
 To give you an example, it’s worth looking at the amount of money earned by flat racing jockeys compared to golfers in 2016.

-According to the Racing Post, just three jockeys made more than the £215,000 earned by the 200th highest earning PGA Tour participant that year.
+Just three jockeys made more than the £215,000 earned by the 200th highest earning PGA Tour participant that year.
 Given the sheer number of jockeys who participant in the sport every season, it’s entirely fair to say that that’s not much money at all.
 The top jockeys can, thanks to the likes of foreign prize money and retainers paid by owners for exclusivity, earn seven-figure salaries.
 Those that aren’t eye-catching names, however, are unlikely to get anywhere near that sort of amount.

 Basic Fees Per Race